assafushy/aws-intro-exercise/01-simple-ec2-with-app/README.md

 #!/bin/bash

 # Update the instance
-yum update -y
+sudo yum update -y
 # Install docker
-yum -y install docker
+sudo yum -y install docker
 # Add the ec2-user to the docker group so you can execute Docker commands without using sudo
 sudo usermod -a -G docker ec2-user sudo su - $USER